carlosSpa/PSTD_ABL/README.md

 DATE: 22-06-2022

-FOLDERS: malla2, malla2/damped,malla2/sponge, malla2/euler
+FOLDERS: the folder "Mesh" should be download at:

+COMMENTS: It should be instaled atthe same folder than the C code is located.
-COMMENTS: These folders contain different binary files used as input files in the code
+These folders contain different binary files used as input files in the code

  MAIN CODE: main.c